 Oxygen levels on flights can be reduced so it's important to discuss this with your CF team to see if this is something that might affect you.
-If oxygen is required it needs to be requested at least two weeks in advance from the airline.
+If oxygen is required, it needs to be requested at least two weeks in advance from the airline.
 Your CF clinic can assist with this.

-Wheel chairs are also an option and can be made available by the airline if given adequate notice.
+Wheelchairs are also an option and can be made available by the airline if given adequate notice.
 Allow extra time to check in if this is required.

-Eating, Drinking and Cross-Infection
+Eating, Drinking & Infection Prevention

 Water and food precautions are important when travelling to reduce the risk of infection.
 It is important to:

-- Follow good hand hygiene by regularly washing your hands and using hand sanitiser. - Use bottled or cooled boiled water if unsure of local drinking water. - Avoid ice cubes, juice mixes and other sources of possible contaminated water. - Take electrolytes or salt tablets in hot climates. - Wash all fruit and vegetables with a safe source of water or eat fruits with a peel. - Avoid food from street stalls and kiosks - Avoid non-pasteurised foods e.g. milk, yoghurt etc. - Watch alcohol intake as it may make antibiotics ineffective.
+- Follow good hand hygiene by regularly washing your hands and using hand sanitiser. - Wear a mask when moving through crowded places like airports. - Use bottled or cooled boiled water if unsure of local drinking water. - Avoid ice cubes, juice mixes and other sources of possible contaminated water. - Take electrolytes or salt tablets in hot climates. - Wash all fruit and vegetables with a safe source of water or eat fruits with a peel. - Avoid food from street stalls and kiosks. - Avoid non-pasteurised foods e.g. milk, yoghurt etc. - Watch alcohol intake as it may make antibiotics ineffective.